-Because you probably are not that and don’t want to look like that, you might have already read this excellent piece from Ed Yong.
+Because you probably are not a hate-mongering misanthrope and don’t want to look like one, you might have already read this excellent piece from Ed Yong.
 It has all sorts of excellent detail about a virus that heads up a list of culprits causing periodic spikes in cases of acute flaccid myelitis (AFM) in the US.
 AFM occurs all around the world.
 The rise in US cases has been noteworthy every couple of years since 2012.

 D68, enterovirus D68